gabrielweyer/nuggets/docs/code-review/README.md

 - Is the author re-inventing a pattern that is already present in the codebase?

+## Behaviours to avoid

+- Drive-by comment: leaving a single comment without following through or approving the changes, hence forcing the PR author to contact you
+- Oral feedback: not capturing the feedback that led to changes, if it's not written it'll be forgotten

 ## Conflict

 Sometimes you go back and forth a few times on a specific comment without reaching an agreement: